decent-labs/topaz/README.md

 </h3>
 <p align="center">
-  Topaz is an open source Layer 2 solution that helps developers secure data from any application using public blockchains.
+  Topaz is an open source Layer 2 solution that helps developers secure data from any application at scale using a public blockchain.
 </p>
 <p align="center">
   <a href="https://github.com/decent-labs/topaz/blob/master/LICENSE">